Reyniergc/Neighborhood-Map-Builded-With-React.js/README.md

 **__PLEASE NOTE:__** The service workers for this app will only cache the site when it is in production mode.
 As the current application is running in development mode, if you want you can change the enviroment to **production mode** and for do this you should execute the following command:

+**Disclaimer:** The data used by the application is provided by FourSquare API.

 - **npm run build**

 **__Requeriments to run the aplication:__**